PixelWithMaha/WorkoutApp-Ironfit/README.md

 - **AI Coach:** I integrated an AI health coach using `groq-sdk` and `@google/generative-ai` to give you personalized workout advice based on your daily stats!
 It's super cool.
 - **History & Progress:** Uses `react-native-chart-kit` to show nice graphs of your workout history and step count over the week.
 - **Data Saving:** All the user profile data and workout history is saved in Firebase Firestore so you don't lose anything if you close the app.
-- **Cool UI:** Has a neat onboarding flow using `rn-tourguide` and some cool image-based activity cards in the history view (instead of just generic icons).

 ## Tech Stack
 - **Frontend:** React Native / Expo